Chinitna Bay Bear Viewing

 Chinitna Bay bear tours are special because brown bears gather in Lake Clark National Park and Preserve in large quantities.
 It is not uncommon for visitors to see 20 bears from a single location.

-Viewing platforms make it easy to spot the massive bruins, birds, and any other variety of wildlife that happens by.
-Visitors to Lake Clark National Park are strongly encouraged to use these viewing platforms.
-Not only are the platforms located in the best viewing locations but they also ensure that bears don’t become overly acclimated to human presence.
+Viewing areas make it easy to spot the massive bears, birds, and any other variety of wildlife that happens by.
+Visitors to Lake Clark National Park are strongly encouraged to use these areas.
+Not only are they located in the best viewing locations but they also ensure that bears don’t become overly acclimated to human presence.
+The designated areas also help ensure visitors do not leave any human trace on the land, and helps preserve the park.
 By following these rules, human behavior is predictable to bears and they are far less likely to become spooked or aggressive.

 Chinitna Bay Bear Tours